Why should I become a Pegasystems certified professional?

 You can register for an exam by visiting http://pearsonvue.com/pegasystems or by calling Pearson VUE toll-free at: 800-433-1299 (North America).
 For Pearson VUE contact numbers in other locations, visit the Pearson VUE Support Contact page.

-For CLSA Part 2 exam (application build) registration information, see the Certified Lead System Architect (CLSA) section below.
+For LSA Application build registration information, see the Certified Lead System Architect (CLSA) section below.

 I am trying to register for an exam, but I get a message that I do not have the correct prerequisites.
 How do I correct this?

 If you have previously taken a Pegasystems certification exam, you need to register using the Pearson VUE account with which you took the previous exam.
 This is especially important in the case of required prerequisite exams.
-Contact Pearson VUE Support or Pega if you are unsure which account to use.
+Contact Pearson VUE Support or Pega if you do not know which account to use.

 How much does it cost to take a Pegasystems certification exam?

-Exams are payable with a valid credit card or exam voucher during your Pearson VUE exam registration process.
+Exams administered by Pearson VUE are payable with a valid credit card or exam voucher during the Pearson VUE exam registration process.
 Pearson VUE accepts MasterCard, VISA, American Express (Amex), and JCB credit cards only.
 Purchase orders, cash, and personal checks are not accepted.

 The cost of Pega exams is subject to change.
-Please refer to the Pearson VUE site for current exam costs.
+The current cost for exams administered by Pearson VUE can be found on the Pearson VUE website during registration.

 Does Pegasystems offer volume discounts for Pearson VUE exams?

-Yes, you can purchase vouchers for Pearson VUE exams directly from Pegasystems in the following increments:
+Yes, Pega customers and partners can purchase vouchers for Pearson VUE exams directly from Pegasystems in the following increments:

 Amount and Discount

 Vouchers purchased in bulk may be used for any Pega certification exam delivered through Pearson VUE regardless of the exam price level.
-Bulk vouchers are priced at $200/voucher before discount.
+Bulk vouchers are priced at $175/voucher before discount.
+Vouchers have a 1-year expiration.

 Payment can be made with Pega training credits (purchased online in Pega Academy), or by valid credit card, purchase order, or wire transfer.